lucernae/vscode-cucumber-godog/README.md

 - Test patterns are based on the feature and scenario names, which must match the test names in your Go code

 ## Release Notes

+### 0.0.3

+- Added gutter icons for running features and scenarios
+- Integrated with VS Code's Test Explorer
+- Improved test discovery and execution

 ### 0.0.2